supertokens/blog/content/supabase/index.md

 So you’re creating a web app and have decided to use Supabase.
 You now face the decision of how you want to implement authentication.

 Supabase comes with its own authentication solution, based on a fork of [Netlify's goTrue](https://supabase.com/docs/learn/auth-deep-dive/auth-gotrue).
-It provides authentication flows like email-password, social login, and phone number based OTP.

 ![Netlify goTrue](./gotrue-supabase-logo.png)

-It's ideal for quickly building out authentication for many use cases.
+It provides authentication flows like email-password, social login, and phone number based OTP and is ideal for quickly building out authentication for many use cases.

 However, if your app is going to scale to a large number of users or have non standard requirements, it may make sense to consider alternatives since GoTrue has some limitations:

 For example:
-- For B2C apps, features like account linking only like accounts that share the same email.
+- For B2C apps: Features like account linking only like accounts that share the same email.
-- For B2B apps there is currently no support for multi factor authentication.
+- For B2B apps: There is currently no support for multi factor authentication.

 So now that we know the limitations, we’ll dive deeper into when to use Supabase auth and when to consider other solutions:

-Use Supabase Auth if:
+**Use Supabase Auth if**:
 - You are building a simple web app which does not require an api layer and uses Supabase for storage.

-Consider alternative solutions if:
+**Consider alternative solutions if**:
 - You’re building a high growth startup that will have a large numbers of users or will be selling to big companies
 - Require features such as: language translations, custom form fields and validators.
 - You require a custom flow - For example: You are building a streaming service and would like to limit the number of active sessions for a user or maybe you need to verify a users email before a user enters their password during sign up.